jdblack/sotd/README.md

 ### Bot commands
 -------------------

-This bot only listens for private messaages for security purposes and does not need to be invited into any channels in order to function.
+This bot only listens for private messaages for security purposes.
+There is also no need to invite Sotd into any channels for it to work, as it can post blindly into channels.

-**add CHANNEL URL [OPTIONAL DESCRIPTION]**  Add a song to a play with optional description
+**add CHANNEL URL [OPTIONAL DESCRIPTION]**  - Add a song to a play with optional description

-**delete URL** Delete song matching URL
+**delete URL**  - Delete song matching URL

-**playlists** List all running playlists
+**playlists** - List all running playlists

-**load CHANNEL URL** Import a json playlist from an URL.
-Imports will be credited to the importer
+**load CHANNEL URL**  - Import a json playlist from an URL.
+Imports will be credited to the importer (See Bulk Importing Songs, below)

-**stop CHANNEL** Tell SOTD to remove a playlist for a channel.
+**stop CHANNEL** - Tell SOTD to remove a playlist for a channel.
 The songs will be saved for backfill, but the playlist will be gone, gone, gone

-**show CHANNEL** Show the playlist for a given channel
+**show CHANNEL** - Show the playlist for a given channel

-**hello** Say hello
+**hello** - Say hello

 ## Crontab